 He boxed a kangaroo.
 And a bear.

 Don't worry, dear readers, we won't leave you in suspense!
-Abe lost to the kangaroo, which knocked him out of the ring with a swing of his tail.
+Abe lost to the kangaroo, which knocked him out of the ring with a swing of its tail.
 But the bear was no match for the Polish-born Jew: somehow, he hit the animal in the nose.
 The confused bear walked out of the ring, and Abe was declared the winner.

 Stuff of legends, we tell you.